Euro slides to 12-year lows, U.S. stocks close lower

 The euro extended its decline to below $1.06 for the first time since early 2003 as yields in the euro zone collapsed more than 1 percent.
 Yields on German 30-year government bonds are now lower than those on U.S. two-year paper.

-Expectations the Fed will end its near-zero rate policy given a tightening labor market propelled an index which measures the dollar against six major currencies .DXY to an almost 12-year high.
+Expectations the Fed will end its near-zero rate policy given a tightening labour market propelled an index which measures the dollar against six major currencies .DXY to an almost 12-year high.

 The drop in euro zone yields helped lift Germany's DAX stock index .GDAXI, which includes big exporters Volkswagen (VOWG_p.DE) and BMW (BMWG.DE), to a record high.
 The index has surged 20.6 percent so far this year.